-“Both groups of students are trying to communicate in their second language and learn it better.
+“Both groups are trying to communicate in their second language and learn it better.
 The difference is that with international students, there is more at stake in learning English.
 In the United States, many students are studying Spanish as a foreign language for a required credit.
-Most students learning Spanish just need to pass a foreign language requirement and continue with their studies.
+Most students learning Spanish just need to pass a foreign-language requirement and continue with their studies.
 For international students in intensive English programs, they usually cannot pursue their degree studies, face visa issues, etc. if they do not pass their English courses.
 They are actually trying to live in a culture where the language and culture they are learning is dominant.
-This is, luckily, actually helpful when teaching ESOL.
+This is actually helpful when teaching ESOL.
 My Spanish learners were not in that situation.
-In other words, language learning issues remain the same, but the motivation levels and stake factors are not.”
+In other words, language-learning issues remain the same, but the motivation levels and stake factors are not.”

 Where are you currently working?
 What are the challenges that your international students encounter?

 “Recently, I got hired as an adjunct lecturer on an intensive English program at a reputable university.
 I am also teaching ESOL – English as a foreign language – online with a well-known language and travel company.
 Since my experience here is limited, I will reflect on my experiences with international students as a whole.